About VA health benefits

 - Acute care (short-term treatment for a severe illness or injury or after surgery)

-See more VA medical and surgical specialty care services.
+Review more VA medical and surgical specialty care services

 - Emergency care in a non-VA hospital, clinic, or other medical setting—only under certain conditions.
 For us to consider covering non-VA emergency care for a non-service-connected condition, you’ll need to meet several requirements.